Sanctuary Congregation Project

 You can look at the Sanctuary Congregation Basic Facts page for information about how this initiative will affect UUCS.

-- Our resolution states that the economic impact of this resolution upon the congregational budget may include extra costs incurred by added use of utilities.
+- The economic impact of this resolution upon the congregational budget may include extra costs incurred by added use of utilities.
 Food and other necessities for our potential undocumented guest will be borne by volunteers within the congregation and volunteers from sanctuary support congregations in the community.

 - Our accommodation for offering sanctuary will be constrained by our current facility makeup.

-- The Sanctuary committee and Rev. Rick will decide when we are ready to offer sanctuary, and the UUCS congregation will be informed when this milestone is reached.
+- The Sanctuary Team and Rev. Rick will decide when we are ready to offer sanctuary, and the UUCS congregation will be informed when this milestone is reached.

 - This list is not all-inclusive.
-The Sanctuary Committee is sure there will be other things to do and consider in the weeks to come.
+The Sanctuary Team is sure there will be other things to do and consider in the weeks to come.
 We will modify this list as appropriate.

 Here are the tasks that must be completed prior to accepting a guest:

 Identify where the guest will live:To offer sanctuary, we need to have a safe and secure place with a minimum of hot and cold running water, a bathroom, a room to sleep in, and food.
 The location must meet the fire code regulations.
-Status: Rev. Rick offered the minister’s room to host the person.
-It would be great if we had a shower room, but we do not.
+Status: The Green Classroom will be modified so it has adequate fire exits.
+This will require fundraising.
 The person will be able use the janitor’s closet to take sponge baths.

 Define acceptance criteria and decision process for accepting a sanctuary guest.
-The Sanctuary Committee must have a clear decision-making process for determining who would be accepted into sanctuary, and for determining the continuation of sanctuary.
-The length of stay will be dependent on what support commitments the Sanctuary Committee can obtain.
-Status: The committee is discussing the criteria and who would be involved in making the decision to accept a guest.
+The Sanctuary Team must have a clear decision-making process for determining who would be accepted into sanctuary, and for determining the continuation of sanctuary.
+The length of stay will be dependent on what support commitments the Sanctuary Team can obtain.
+Status: The Team is discussing the criteria and who would be involved in making the decision to accept a guest.

 Define a covenant for guest behavior: The sanctuary guest must understand and agree to UUCS’ terms for living in our church.
 The covenant will outline the daily living needs and expected behavior of the person in sanctuary.
 It will also list expectations related to resolving the guest’s immigration/legal status and his/her behavior while in sanctuary.

 Consider SIHN requirements: When UUCS hosts SIHN families, volunteers and families fill most of the offices and rooms in the RE wing.
-The Sanctuary Committee is aware of the space needs of SIHN weeks.
+The Sanctuary Team is aware of the space needs of SIHN weeks.
 UUCS will need to consider not offering sanctuary during SIHN weeks.
-If we have a sanctuary guest during a SIHN week, the Sanctuary Committee will need to work closely with SIHN volunteers.
+If we have a sanctuary guest during a SIHN week, the Sanctuary Team will need to work closely with SIHN volunteers.